 It’s not too early to start preparing for the future of yourself and your loved ones.
-The first step you will need to take is to evaluate your situation and then develop a strategy that helps meet your needs.
+The first step you will need to take is to evaluate your situation and then develop a strategy that helps meet your needs with a trusted Port Orange estate planning attorney.
 When you create your estate plan, consider the following factors:

 A Will describes how your assets will be divided and distributed at your death.
 This document also names the persons who will manage your estate at your death.
 It is important to note that a Will governs the disposition of assets held in your individual name only.
 It does not govern assets held as “joint tenants” or those that designate a beneficiary.
 However, a Will can help ensure that your individually owned assets transfer at your death as you intended.